pingwuu/pingwuu.github.com/pages/2_about.md

 {:toc}

 ## About the site
-This is a personal website of Ping Wu, created with github and jekyll.
+This is Ping Wu's Blog Site, created with github and jekyll.
 You can contact me via mail (pingwu AT mail.ustc.edu.cn)